An approximate Kappa generator for particle simulations: Discussion and Summary

 Although crudely, Figure \ref{fig:variates} captures the key trends in Figure \ref{fig:benchmark}.
 The Pareto method becomes substantially slower on GPUs, likely because the rejection loop takes much more iterations on GPUs than on CPUs.
 Their weak variations on $\kappa$ are also similar.
 These results further support our argument that these are influenced by the side effects on GPUs.
 The standard method also runs slower on GPUs, as $\kappa$ approaches $3/2$.
 We recognize a sharper increase of the elapsed time near $\kappa=1.5$, both in Figure \ref{fig:benchmark}(b) and in Figure \ref{fig:variates}.
-Probably Figure \ref{fig:variates} underestimates the side effect, because the MT method contains some calculations inside the rejection loop.
 We do not see a slowdown in the proposed method.
-It behaves similarly regardless of $\kappa$.
+Its behavior is independent of $\kappa$.
 Since the proposed method does not contain the rejection loop, it does not suffer from the slowdown in SIMT processors.
 In the future, we may need to use accelerators that employ more SIMT threads than 32.
 In such a case, the conventional methods perform even worse, while the proposed method should maintain its performance.

 Practically, the proposed method is easy to implement.
 The complete procedure is shown in Table \ref{table:kappa}.
 In case the beta function is unavailable, one can still calculate $B(a,b)$ using the gamma function: $B(a,b)=\Gamma(a)\Gamma(b)/\Gamma(a+b)$.
 One potential problem is that a uniform variate is often generated in $\in (0,1]$ by GPU libraries such as {\tt cuRAND} and {\tt hipRAND}.
 In such a case, $U_1^{2/3}$ should be replaced by $(1-U_1)^{2/3}$ in Eq.~\eqref{eq:L}, to avoid a negative power of zero.
 Aside from these, we do not find serious technical concerns.